Physlex/Physlex/README.md

      Hello, I am Alexander Williams-Letondre.
 I am considered a novice in programming but every day I spend most of my time learning as much as I can about the areas I am interested in.
 Currently, I am mainly interested in game development and good documentation / planning practice.
 My current hope is to become employable as a junior software engineer or game developer in a well managed business.
 Eventually, I hope to become an Expert Machine learning developer.
     <br />
     <br />
-      - I’m interested in Video game development, data science, machine learning, agile method development and design pattern layed programming.
+      - I’m interested in Video game development, data science, machine learning, agile method development and design pattern based programming.
     <br />
     <br />
     - I’m currently learning these Basic Computer Science Concepts: UML design flow, Agile methedology, Discrete Mathematics.